Ana-Niko-byte/zenlist/README.md

 The application was tested on an ASUS Zenbook, iOS Apple iPhone 11 Pro, and on an Android Google Pixel 6 Pro.

 ## Introduction
 Zenlist is a task-tracking Django application, designed to provide users with an easy and quick way of organising and managing day-to-day tasks for different environments.
 With accessible sorting systems and an intuitive interface, Zenlist is the perfect go-to for anyone who wishes to improve their time-management skills and stay on top of their day.
+It was modeled using Django and elephantSQL.

 ## Business/Social Goals
 - Allow for easy and intuitive organisation of assets in user-created environments.
 These environments should have sorting functionality to make the platform easily accessible and understandable.